- Dew point

 - This means that the dew point is the temperature at which dew will begin forming in your space.

-- In other words, it is not something you want if you want to keep your things dry.
+- In other words, it is not something you want to be too close to your dry air temperature if you want to keep your things dry.

 This is a space without any HVAC control.
 There is no artificial humidifying or dehumidifying or heating or cooling.
 If you look closely, you will notice that the dew point line is basically the same as the temperature but a few degrees below it.